- PM Modi imposes 21-day lock down (like many others, the response has come too late).

 (1) While it is of course true that the average age in emerging markets is generally lower than in developed, the demographic represented most by the political elite (who take policy decisions) is likely equally aged.
 Furthermore, to the degree that many emerging markets have less ingrained (or robust) democratic institutions than in developed markets, the politically most important constituencies tend to come from the older parts of society (e.g. there are no millennials among the leadership of political parties in emerging markets, let alone among the army generals of Egypt, Pakistan, Thailand, or Zimbabwe, or among the tribal leaders in Nigeria, or among the religious hierarchy in India, Iran, or Saudi, for example).

-(2) The focus on youthful demographic bias ignores a range of other factors that generally make it harder for the emerging markets to counter the coronavirus.
+(2) The focus on youthful demographic bias ignores a range of other factors which generally make it harder for the emerging markets to counter the coronavirus.
 These include the following:

 - Low level of public healthcare provision.